elaifamouez/alx-low_level_programming/README.md

 0x03.
 C - Debugging -- Working with gdb ,finding and fixing errors.

 0x04.
 C - More functions, more nested loops -- working with C -Functions ,Functions prototype.

+0x05.
+C - Pointers, arrays and strings -- W=working with Pointers, arrays and strings.